SuadeLabs/fire/documentation/properties/third_party_risk_transfer.md

 ---

 # third_party_risk_transfer
-Expected loss (EL) and unexpected loss (UL) of securitised assets transfered to third parties, expressed as a percentage of the total securitised assets EL + UL
+Risk transfer claimed by a securitisation Originator, measured as the Expected loss (EL) + the Unexpected loss (UL) of the underlying **securitised assets** transfered to third parties, expressed as a percentage of the EL + UL of the total **securitised assets**.
+For an originator reporting under SA, EL shall be the specific credit risk adjustment of the securitised assets and the UL shall be the capital requirement of the securitised assets.

 ---